KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 ## Extrapolation of integration values to nodes
 The `GeoExtrapolateIntegrationPointValuesToNodesProcess` can be used as a post-processing step to acquire nodal data for variables that are stored at the integration points.
 This is useful for visualization services which expect nodal data.

-Conceptually the process consists of the following steps: these lines move to bottom
+Conceptually the process consists of the following steps:
 1. Determine a count for each node, to keep track of how many elements will contribute to the nodal value.
 2. Calculate the extrapolation matrix, to distribute the integration values to the nodes.
 3. Calculate the integration point values of the variables of interest, by using the `CalculateOnIntegrationPoints` function of the `Element` class.